SoftwareImpacts/SIMPAC-2023-33/README.md

 ### Note on Resource Occupation
-The computational load depends mostly on the grid size.
+The computational load mostly depends on the grid size and resolution.
-The order of accuracy of the numerical scheme and CVode are rather secondary except for simulations running on many processing units, as the communication load is dependend on the stencil order.
+The order of accuracy of the numerical scheme and CVode are rather secondary except for simulations running on many processing units, as the communication load is dependent on the stencil order.
 Simulations in 1D are relatively cheap and can easily be run on a modern laptop within minutes.
 The output size per step is less than a megabyte.
 Simulations in 2D with about one million grid points are still feasible for a personal machine but might take about an hour of time to finish.